apache/www-site/content/dyn/closer.md

 Alternatively, you can verify the hash on the file.

-Hashes can be calculated using GPG:
+You can calculate hashes using GPG:

     % gpg --print-md SHA256 downloaded_file

-The output should be compared with the contents of the SHA256 file.
+Compare the output with the contents of the SHA256 file.
-Similarly for other hashes (SHA512, SHA1, MD5 etc) which may be provided.
+Proceed similarly for other hashes (SHA512, SHA1, MD5 etc) which may be provided.

 Windows 7 and later systems should all now have certUtil: